Alberta Heritage Savings Trust Fund: 1980s

 The Don Getty-led Progressive Conservative government facing deteriorating economic conditions and low oil prices tabled a 1987-88 budget that terminated the 15 per cent non-renewable natural resource deposits into the Heritage Savings Trust Fund and withdrew all interest income from the fund into general revenues.
 The decision to suspend non-renewable natural resource deposits provided an estimated additional $216 million to the treasury, and an additional $1.4 billion in investment income transfers.
 The decision in effect capped the fund at $12.7 billion.
 The $1.4 billion investment income transfer amounted to 19.7 per cent of the province's revenue in 1987, exceeding personal income tax by approximately $230 million.

 The opposition to the Alberta Heritage Savings Trust Fund grew in Alberta in the 1980s.
 A green paper on the fund produced by the opposition Liberal Party claimed the value of the fund was half of what the government claimed as many of the assets could not be reasonably sold or liquidated, such as infrastructure upgrades in provincial parks.
 The Auditor General raised similar concerns as the fund claimed $2.8 billion on "deemed assets" which could not be liquidated or in any way recovered by the province.
 Furthermore, opposition MLAs Nicholas Taylor, and Sheldon Chumir claimed the fund created a needless backlash against Albertans in Toronto and Ottawa.
-As Alberta's economy continued to falter in the late 1980s, calls from both inside and outside Alberta were made to use the Fund to reduce the provincial deficit or pay off provincial debt, however, the Progressive Conservative government was unwilling to reduce the principle of the fund.
+As Alberta's economy continued to falter in the late 1980s, calls from both inside and outside Alberta were made to use the Fund to reduce the provincial deficit or pay off provincial debt, however, the Progressive Conservative government was unwilling to reduce the principal of the fund.